thewizardplusplus/go-html-selector/README.md

   - skipping empty entities (separately optional):
     - tags without attributes;
     - attributes with an empty value;
+    - whitespace-only text;
 - representing a result:
   - using the builder interface for building a result;
   - built-in builders:
     - with grouping HTML attributes by their tags;
     - with collecting only values of HTML attributes;
+    - with collecting only text:
+      - with support of merging with other builders;
 - optimizations:
   - of searching for a right filter among others:
     - with removing duplicate attribute filters, if there are the same filters for the universal tag;